Mat Hayward - stock.adobe.com

 A former detective brought in to investigate the confidential sources of two journalists who exposed collusion between police in Northern Ireland and paramilitary groups reported solicitors acting on their behalf to the Law Society of Northern Ireland.

-The landmark case will test whether existing legal safeguards to protect confidential journalistic sources are sufficient and effective in practice.
+The landmark case will test whether existing legal safeguards to protect confidential journalistic sources are sufficient and effective.

-Ellis was giving evidence to the Investigatory Powers Tribunal which has been asked to rule on allegations that the PSNI and other police forces unlawfully spied on journalist Barry McCaffrey and Trevor Birney after they produced a film exposing police collusion in paramilitary murders in Loughinisland, County Down.
+Ellis was giving evidence to the Investigatory Powers Tribunal, which has been asked to rule on allegations that the Police Service of Northern Ireland (PSNI) and other police forces unlawfully spied on journalists Barry McCaffrey and Trevor Birney after they produced a film exposing police collusion in paramilitary murders in Loughinisland, County Down.

 Under questioning from Ben Jaffey KC, Ellis denied that he had attempted to persuade the Northern Ireland Law Society to take action against solicitors KRW, acting for Trevor Birney.

-Ellis said he was not asking the law society to do anything.
-He said, “I highlighted concerns.
-I [was] not asking anyone to take action.”
+Ellis told the tribunal he had not asked the law society to do anything.
+“I highlighted concerns.
+I [was] not asking anyone to take action,” he said.

 The former detective told the court he was unhappy with the law society’s response that it would only investigate if a member of the regulatory body had been found guilty of a criminal offence.